-Children are very intuitive and capable of understanding that “we” is actually “I”.
+Children are intuitive and capable of understanding that “we” is actually “I”.
 The idea here is to help the child land on their solution to a problem.
-If it is their idea, they are more likely to believe it will work and implement it.
+They are more likely to believe it will work and implement it if it is their idea.

 Stage Three: Processing The Abuse

-When something traumatic or significant happens to us, we often want to relive that moment by talking about it.
-Young children do not have the language to talk about these things, and instead, they will act out the incident through dramatic play.
-They are quite literally replaying their traumas.
-We encourage children to talk while they play, and describe to us what the toys are doing.
-Oftentimes, we can uncover that the motivation behind a negative behavior is the child’s attempt to replay and process what happened to them.
+When something traumatic or significant happens, we often want to relive that moment by talking about it.
+Unfortunately, young children do not have the language to talk about these things; instead, they act out the incident through dramatic play.
+They are replaying their traumas.
+We encourage children to talk while they play and describe what the toys are doing.
+Often, we can uncover that the motivation behind a negative behavior is the child’s attempt to replay and process what happened to them.

 Stage Four: Closure

-Once the child has developed useful coping strategies, the child is ready to work towards closure.
+Once the child has developed helpful coping strategies, the child is ready to work toward closure.
 Closure for each child can look different, but in general, there is a reduction in symptoms and destructive behaviors.
-At this point, the sessions are wrapped up, and there is a farewell from the therapist.
+At this point, there is a farewell from the therapist.
 Ideally, the child has a significant support system in place.
-Parents or guardians have learned how to manage their child’s response to triggering situations and how to help guide them through rough patches.
+Parents or guardians have learned how to manage their child’s responses to triggering situations and how to help guide them through rough patches.

 Each child’s journey through play therapy for sexual abuse will be as different as they are.
 In general, there are four distinct stages a child passes through when they begin working through their trauma.
 First, the therapist must earn the child’s trust by creating a safe environment where the child feels in control.
 Then we can quickly move on to reducing the negative symptoms that brought them here in the first place.
-We teach them coping skills to better deal with their response to triggering situations or thoughts.
+Next, we teach them coping skills to better deal with their response to triggering situations or thoughts.
 Then the child must process the abuse.
-This may be a long, or short process depending on each situation.
+The processing time may be long or short, depending on each case.
 At some point, the child will reach a point of closure in which they have processed the abuse.
-Their support system will be in place in order to help them navigate going forwards.
+Their support system will be in place to help them navigate going forwards.

-Family Strategies Counseling & Mediation is a family-focused therapy office located in Homewood, IL.
+Family Strategies Counseling & Mediation is a family-focused therapy office in Homewood, IL.
 We specialize in a holistic method of family support.
 Our services include child-focused play therapy, couples and marital counseling, grief support, and divorce support therapy.
-Take a look at our staff page, and contact us at (708) 798-5433 or info@Family-Strategy for information to book online or in person.
+See our staff page, and contact us at (708) 798-5433 or info@Family-Strategy for information to book online or in person.